Easter Oratorio: Reception

 Bach scholars, beginning with his biographer Philipp Spitta, were critical of the Easter Oratorio because of its libretto and its character as a musical drama.
-Spitta, unaware of its basis in secular musical theatre, wrote in 1880: "It cannot but surprise us to find that Bach could have been satisfied with such a text.", followed by a detailed critical rendition of the libretto.
+Spitta, unaware of its basis in secular musical theatre, wrote in 1880: "It cannot but surprise us to find that Bach could have been satisfied with such a text", followed by a detailed critical rendition of the libretto.

 Around 1940, Friedrich Smend discovered the relation of the oratorio and what was known then as Schäfergespräch (Shepherds' colloquy) by Picander.
 It created even more criticism because of a prejudice against parody music: dealing with an important feast of the church without Gospel narrative and chorales was regarded as inadequate, and the new wording assumed to be an "intermediate text prepared with nonchalance and without sympathy".
 Dürr's 1971 analysis still showed a critical view, but acknowledged the work as in the tradition of Easter plays.

 More recent studies saw that the oratorio, by disconnecting the music from individual characters, supports the inclusion of the listener.
 As Schulze pointed out, the first words "Kommt, eilet und laufet" are no longer historic narration but an "appeal to meditatio" which he compared to the opening of the St Matthew Passion, "Kommt, ihr Töchter, helft mir klagen" (Come, you daughters, help me lament).
 Wolff, who called the three oratorios a trilogy, summarises: "Bach managed to alter markedly the oratorio by skillfully transforming it from theatrical into devotional music".
 Rathey sees the oratorio as a sequel to the St John Passion, "continuing the dramatic narrative but also its theological and musical interpretation".

 Manuscripts and publication

 The oldest sources of the Easter Cantata are 14 manuscript parts, probably from the secular cantata, which were used for the performance for Easter 1725, probably with the score of the secular work with added lines of text.

 The autograph score of the Easter Oratorio from 1738 is extant.
 It features unusually detailed markings for articulation and dynamics; the editor Ulrich Leisinger called it one of Bach's most beautiful scores.
 Bach wrote the vocal parts again in 1743.
 The only part for a third trumpet dates from the last performance in 1749, although it was present in the 1738 score.

-The Easter Oratorio was published in 1874 by the Bach-Gesellschaft in the Bach-Gesellschaft Ausgabe (BGA), the first edition of Bach works.
+The Easter Oratorio was published in 1874 by the Bach-Gesellschaft in the Bach-Gesellschaft Ausgabe (BGA), the first edition of Bach's works.
 Diethard Hellmann published an edition in 1962.
 The final form of the oratorio was published in the Neue Bach-Ausgabe in 1977, edited by Paul Brainard; a critical report followed in 1981.
 Carus-Verlag published in 2003, as part of Stuttgarter Bach-Ausgaben, the 1738 manuscript with variants, edited by Leisinger.